Famous blue logos: Companies with blue logos

 Cinnabon Logo

-In the realm of fast food companies, the Cinnabon logo is different because of its use of the color blue.
+In the realm of fast food companies, the Cinnabon logo is different because it uses blue.
 Unlike traditional fast food color schemes, which often use bright reds and yellows to whet the appetite, Cinnabon chooses a more subtle approach.
 By using the color blue in its visual identity, the brand aims to convey notions of authenticity, class, and timeless heritage.

 The color blue generally signifies trust, tranquility, and reliability.
 These associations are subtly woven into Cinnabon’s branding strategy.
-Even though the company’s primary product is sweet pastries, the choice of a more understated and elegant color, such as blue, gives the brand a distinctive appeal.
-It sets the company apart in a crowded market, denoting a different level of quality and experience that goes beyond mere pleasure.
+Even though the company’s primary product is sweet pastries, choosing a more understated and elegant color, such as blue, gives the brand a distinctive appeal.
+It sets the company apart in a crowded market, denoting a different quality and experience beyond mere pleasure.

-The blue wordmark color is the cornerstone of Cinnabon’s efforts to protect its brand as a brand rooted in tradition and authentic craftsmanship.
+The blue wordmark color is the cornerstone of Cinnabon’s efforts to protect its brand, which is rooted in tradition and authentic craftsmanship.
 It is a conscious choice to shift the focus from fast food to consistent quality and exceptional customer experience.
 The blue color enriches the logo and deeply embeds these values into the overall brand image.
-With a carefully chosen color palette, Cinnabon tells a story that is unique to its brand and resonates with its target audience.
+With a carefully chosen color palette, Cinnabon tells a story unique to its brand and resonates with its target audience.

 Cisco